Randy-Hodges/SplitBullet/README.md

 # SplitBullet
-A small bullet-hell videogame created for the final of the elements of graphics
+A small videogame created for the final of the UT Elements of Graphics class